bexhearty/bexhearty.github.com/articles/2015-12-23-ASCII-and-Unicode/index.md

 #ASCII, Unicode and alphanumeric lists
 Why native sorting looks funky

-Using native sorting functions to order lists that contain both letters and numbers will often times yield unexpected results.
-For instance, when using a program to order a list of flights in ascending order, the results are most likely to resemble the following:
+Using native sorting functions to order lists that contain alphanumeric strings will _most of the time_ yield unexpected results.
+For example, when using a program to order a list of flights in ascending order, the results are most likely to resemble the following:

 | Flight |
 |:------|